 3. How does it work?

-Inserting the needle creates mechanical, chemical, and neurophysiological changes in the muscle.
+Inserting the needle creates mechanical, chemical, and neurophysiological changes in the muscle, nerves, connective tissues and the joint.
 These changes lead to improved blood flow and oxygen in your muscle, improved range of motion, decreased irritability and sensitivity of your muscle, and improved activation of your muscle.
-By improving blood flow and desensitizing the trigger point, we are placing your muscle in the optimal position to heal in order to return the muscle to normal, painfree function.
+By improving blood flow and desensitizing the trigger point, we are placing your muscle in the optimal position to heal in order to return the muscle to normal, pain-free function.
+The addition of electrical stimulation to the needles has been demonstrated to enhance the effect of the dry needling.
+Read more HERE.

 4. How is it different than acupuncture?

 While both techniques use the same type of filament needles, they have different goals.
 Acupuncture is a Traditional Chinese Medicine technique with a goal of balancing energy flow (qi) through the body’s meridians.
-Trigger point dry needling is a Western medicine technique which specifically treats trigger points and associated symptoms.
+Trigger point dry needling is a Western medicine technique which specifically treats trigger points and orthopedic pain syndromes in the muscles, nerves, connective tissues and joints.
+Read more HERE.

 5. Do you need to be certified to perform this technique?

 6. What conditions can benefit from this technique?